andrewyoder/ValueOfBot/notes.md

     pprint.pprint(vars(submission))
 ```

-- we can also check the number of comments with\
-    `submission.num_comments`\
-though this may not match up with all the comments extracted by PRAW, since it includes deleted, removed, and spam comments
+- we can also check the number of comments with `submission.num_comments`, though this may not match up with all the comments extracted by PRAW, since it includes deleted, removed, and spam comments

 # Submission stream
 - We probably want to use the submission stream to monitor only new comments, we can do this with